 SnbCHF (2015), in their publication titled, The Six Major Fundamental Factors that Determine Gold and Silver Prices reveal that the primary motivation of many investors to buy or sell gold and silver is not fundamentally related to economic dynamics like pricing and production.
-Various aspects including fluctuating interest rates, public debt and inflation.
-Researchers believe that the fall in gold prices in 2013-2014 was blamed on aspects like market exploitation and conspiratorial maneuvers.
-As per trade experts, good does not hold value in terms of reaping monetary benefits as a direct result of income.
-It does however entail large benefits and advantages in terms of capital gains especially in economic trends that exhibit high inflation rates.
+Various aspects include fluctuating interest rates, public debt and inflation.
+Researchers believe that the fall in gold prices in 2013-2014 was blamed on aspects like market exploitation and conspiratorial manoeuvres.
+As per trade experts, well does not hold value in terms of reaping monetary benefits as a direct result of income.
+It does however entail large benefits and advantages in terms of capital gains, especially in economic trends that exhibit high inflation rates.
 In such times the gains from gold are larger than the returns from bonds, dividends and stocks.

-Some financial experts are of the opinion that the gold prices reflect the power of the difference projected by the U.S GDP growth and the global economy.
-This is true for UK national economy where gold prices play significant role in the emerging trends protected by GDP growth and interest rates.
-Trends also reveal that in time of recession and economic downward trends, the prices of gold are relatively low.
+Some financial experts think that gold prices reflect the power of the difference projected by the U.S GDP growth and the global economy.
+This is true for UK national economy where gold prices play a significant role in the emerging trends protected by GDP growth and interest rates.
+Trends also reveal that in times of recession and economic downward trends, the prices of gold are relatively low.
 SnbCH (2015) identifies major drivers that spark price fluctuations in gold revealing associative patterns in the respective supply and demand of the commodity.
 These are described as follows: